 The example above shows the process for a safety inspection.
 The app is started by the inspector who describes what to inspect, when it is initiated, and other important information in the form called Inspection.
 If a finding is made while performing the inspection, the user can document the finding and add it to the collection.
 This is done for every finding that is made and then the task Perform inspection is completed.
 If no finding is made, then the task can be completed without creating a finding since the association is set to Optional.
 In the task Follow-up inspection the inspector finalizes the information and reinspects the equipment before ending the inspection.

 2. Handle multiple forms as separate sub instances

-In some cases it is not enough to just create multiple forms and to have them in a collection, you want to be able to handle each individual form and make people perform tasks on it.
-This can be done by sending each form in the collection to a sub process and to configure the app to continue to do work in there.
+In some cases, it is not enough to just create multiple forms and to have them in a collection, you want to be able to handle each individual form and make people perform tasks on it.
+This can be done by sending each form in the collection to a sub process and to configure the app to continue to do work there.

 - In the above example, in the task Perform inspection, the user clicks on the available task action Create finding that will allow them to fill in the form Findings that is placed in the Collection.
 When the user clicks Save, it is then sent to the Sub Process called Mitigate finding where the finding is mitigated in some way.
 The user does this for each finding which creates a sub instance for every finding ensuring that they are all handled correctly and not forgotten.
 Only when every finding has been mitigated the entire Inspection is completed.

 - In order for the process app to know which finding from the Finding Collection should be sent into the Sub Process called Mitigate finding, you must configure the association link to Select the Latest Form, as seen below.
 Only then will the finding that was just created be sent into the sub process.